McLennan Community College: Campus

 McLennan is one of three colleges in Waco along with Baylor University and Texas State Technical College.
 McLennan Community College is located on 200 acre on the north side of town near the Bosque River and Cameron Park.
-The College also owns Highlander Ranch, a 200 acre farm about 5 mi from the main campus.
+The college also owns Highlander Ranch, a 200 acre farm about 5 mi from the main campus.

-The campus was recently expanded to include three new buildings, which were built with funding from a bond passed by voters in November 2006: the Michaelis Academic Center, New Science Building and Emergency Services Education Center.
+The campus was recently expanded to include three new buildings, which were built with funding from a bond passed by voters in November 2006: the Michaelis Academic Center, New Science Building, and Emergency Services Education Center.

-MCC’s campus also includes the Bosque River Stage, a 530-seat amphitheater located along the banks of the Bosque River.
-This outdoor venue was renovated in 2001 to expand the stage and update the lighting, sound and concessions area.
+MCC's campus also includes the Bosque River Stage, a 530-seat amphitheater located along the banks of the Bosque River.
+This outdoor venue was renovated in 2001 to expand the stage and update the lighting, sound, and concessions area.

 Organization and administration

-As defined by the Texas Legislature, the official service area of McLennan Community College consists of the following:
+As defined by the Texas Legislature, the official service area of McLennan Community College consists of: